braydens77/mars-mini-movie/README.md

 * requests
 * html5lib
 * bs4
+* Pillow
 * matplotlib
 * ffmpeg

-`pip install requests html5lib bs4 matplotlib`
+`pip install requests html5lib bs4 Pillow matplotlib`

-ffmpeg can be downloaded [here](https://www.ffmpeg.org/).
+FFmpeg can be downloaded [here](https://www.ffmpeg.org/).
 Make sure to add the path to your ffmpeg executable file in your system path.

 ## Running
 Once installed, you can run the script in the terminal: